Chapter 9: Back in action

 "Alright.
 Then I'll run the final system checks and you'll be good to go."
 Urahara sat down behind his console and began typing in commands.
 He'd been spending a lot of time at that computer lately.
 "In the meantime Kurosaki-san, could you hand Jaegerjaquez-san his Zanpakuto?
 He's probably going to need it."

 Ichigo didn't even have to look to know that he had just become the focus of Grimmjow's attention.
 He could almost literally feel the other man's eager gaze burning holes into his back as he moved to open the heavy, reinforced box Urahara had set on the table behind him.
-It was rectangular in shape, and was just big enough to store a blade in.
-It was obvious Urahara had been very careful with Grimmjow's sword; it was even wrapped in cloth to prevent any scratches from getting on it.
+It was clear Urahara had been very careful with Grimmjow's sword; it was even wrapped in cloth to prevent any scratches from getting on it.
 Ichigo carefully took the blade out of the chest and brought it over to Grimmjow, who was clearly doing his best not to jump Ichigo and rip it right out of his hands.

 Ichigo didn't blame him one bit.